 Inpatient treatment programs continue to provide successful results when treating children and adolescents suffering from disruptive behavior disorders.
 When children are treated on an inpatient basis, they are being removed from their daily routines which takes them out of the world full of triggers that have historically led to their negative behaviors; in other words, they are no longer at risk of negative influences.
 While being treated on an inpatient basis, children are provided with monitored care in a safe environment 24/7 where they only have to focus on getting well and overcoming the symptomatic behaviors that plague their minds.

-Upon arriving at our treatment center, the admissions process will begin with you and your child taking part in a comprehensive assessment with one of our qualified assessment specialists.
+Upon arriving at our rehab center, the admissions process will begin with you and your child taking part in a comprehensive assessment with one of our qualified assessment specialists.
 After the appropriate information has been gathered, the assessment specialist will consult with one of our leading psychiatrists in order to make a recommendation for the most appropriate level of care.
 Our care managers will then work with you to develop an individualized treatment plan that is designed to help guide you through the duration of your treatment.
-At Valley Behavioral, we implement a variety of therapeutic techniques that are tailored to meet the needs identified in your treatment plan.
+At our mental health rehab center, we implement a variety of therapeutic techniques that are tailored to meet the needs identified in your treatment plan.
 Examples of these various forms of treatment are: